 Over-fertilizing can Lead to burns off from salt accumulation

 Ficus Rubber Trees usually do not like fluctuations.
 They enjoy:

 Constant Temperatures — Once subjected to drops in temperatures they react with falling leaves.

 Moist maybe not Wet Soil — When the soil remains too dry after which remains wet.
 Roots grow to be mushy and begin to perish.

-Intelligent indirect lighting — Ficus produces leaves dependent on the light that they receive.
+Intelligent indirect lighting — ficus elastica tineke produces leaves dependent on the light that they receive.
 Once the leaves usually do not”fit” the light requirements.
 They shed leaves.

 - Current height: approximately 14 inches (+ or – 10% including the pot)

 - Pot cover: choose a 5 inches pot cover to give a good fit over the pot

 These are easy plants to care for as long as you are careful with the watering.
 Only water once the compost is dry to the touch, and make sure that the plant isn’t left standing in water.
 You can mist the leaves during the summer to increase the humidity.
 Occasionally wash the leaves with a damp sponge or cloth to keep the foliage glossy.
 Try to maintain an average temperature no lower than 12°C in the winter, and avoid any sudden drops in the temperature and cold draughts.